Concurrent Oxycontin & Alcohol Abuse

 - Signs of Concurrent Alcohol and Oxycontin Abuse

-OxyContin is the brand name for oxycodone, a prescription opioid used for the relief of pain that cannot be effectively managed by other, less potent medications, including over-the-counter pain relievers.
+OxyContin is the brand name for the prescription opioid oxycodone, used for the relief of pain that cannot be effectively managed by other, less potent medications, including over-the-counter pain relievers.

 OxyContin is available as an extended-released tablet in various strengths, which are formulated

 People who repeatedly use OxyContin, especially in ways other than prescribed, are at high risk of becoming addicted to this potent narcotic.
 In fact, it is listed as a Schedule II controlled drug by the Drug Enforcement Administration, which means that it has a strong potential for abuse and dependence.